jefdaj/ortholang-demo/templates/tutorial.md

 Suppose you have the original program in the box on the left, and want to know, "What happens to `var6` if I change `var1`?"

+Using the `repeat_each` function you can recalculate `var6` starting from 3 alternate versions of `var1`:

 <img src="{{ url_for('static',filename='prs.png') }}" width="800">

-`repeat_each` recalculates `var6` starting from 3 alternate versions of `var1`,
-and reports a list of results.

-Note that this is all "repeat"; the "permute" and "summarize" steps would be separate functions to generate the list of `var1` permutations and aggregate the final results in some way, perhaps filtering or plotting them.
-The overall strategy is similar to ["split apply combine"][9] in R.
+Note that this is all "repeat"; the "permute" and "summarize" steps would be separate functions to generate the list of `var1` permutations (during step 2) and aggregate the final results in some way, perhaps filtering or plotting them (during step 4).

-Here is a simpler and more practical example:
+Here is a more practical example that repeats a BLAST search with a list of cutoffs:

 {{ load_example('prs02.cut') }}